The following format should be followed when preparing a paper proposing the introduction of a bill or a substantial supplementary order paper.

 Definition of Minister/department

 22. Does the bill contain a definition of Minister, department (or equivalent government agency), or chief executive of a department (or equivalent position)?
-Consult the Cabinet Office on this issue and summarise its views (link only available to people with access to the Public Sector Intranet).
+Consult the Cabinet Office on this issue and summarise its views.

 Commencement of legislation